pvcraven/networking-class/source/chapters/network_layer/network_layer.rst

 By convention, certain ports represent certain services.
 See Wikipedia's `list of TCP and UDP port numbers`_.

-The client to the server normally connects using a ephemeral port.
+The client to the server normally connects using a `ephemeral port`_.
 These are numbered 49152–65535.
 Therefore a web browser may connect to google.com on port 80.
 The IP address and port may be: 216.58.192.206:80.
 Google will connect back to the client computer on an ephemeral port.
-So return packets would go to 192.168.1.101:51010
+So return packets would go to the client address which might look like 192.168.1.101:51010.

 TCP
 ^^^

-`Handshaking`_
+Most connections on the Internet happen with the `Transmission Control Protocol`_ (TCP) protocol.
+TCP is built on top of IP and offers:

+* Notification of delivery failure
+* Retransmission
+* Breaking a large message into parts
+* Reassembly in the proper order
+* Network congestion

+A lot of these are Layer 4 items on the OSI model.
+So we will table our discussion of TCP until a later date.

 Special IP Addresses
 ^^^^^^^^^^^^^^^^^^^^

 `Reserved IP Addresses`_

 Local loop back link:
   * 127.0.0.1